Cylindropuntia fulgida: Distribution and habitat

+Ecology

-The "jumping cholla" name comes from the ease with which the stems detach when brushed.
-Often the merest touch will leave a person with bits of cactus hanging on their clothes to be discovered later when either sitting or leaning on them.
-The ground around a mature plant will often be covered with dead stems, and young plants are started from stems that have fallen from the adult.
-They attach themselves to desert animals and are dispersed for short distances.
-Extinct, hairy megafauna may have played a role in their historic, more widespread dispersal in this manner.
+The ground around a mature plant will often be covered with dead stems, and young plants are started from stems that have fallen from the adult, and the merest touch will often leave a person with bits of cactus hanging on their clothes to be discovered later when either sitting or leaning on them.
+Typically, they attach themselves to desert animals and are dispersed for short distances; extinct hairy megafauna that lived in the last ice age may have played a role in their historic, more widespread dispersal in this manner.

-Other names for this cactus include chain fruit cholla, cholla brincadora, and velas de coyote.

-Wildlife

-During droughts, animals like the bighorn sheep and some deer species like the desert mule deer, rely on the juicy fruit for food and water.
+During droughts, animals like the bighorn sheep and some deer species like the desert mule deer, rely on the plant's fruit for food and water.
 Because they grow in inaccessible and hostile places of the desert, populations of this cactus are stable.
 Cactus wren are also known to nest in jumping cholla.